Nama californica

-Nama californicum is a species of flowering plant in the borage family known by the common name California fiddleleaf.
+Nama californica is a species of flowering plant in the family Namaceae known by the common name California fiddleleaf.
 It is native to much of California and parts of western Nevada, where it grows in several types of dry and sandy habitat in desert, mountain, and valley areas.

 Description

 It is a densely hairy annual plant forming a small patch on the ground with prostrate stems no more than 10 centimeters long.
 The small leaves are oval, widely lance-shaped, or spoon-shaped and coated in coarse or fine hairs.
 The inflorescence is a cluster of many tiny tubular flowers in shades of pale pink or white.
 Each five-lobed flower is about 2 millimeters wide.